×

 x86 architecture is supported by several vendors, making working easy and an attractive option because of its flexibility, scalability, and compatibility.

-Also, businesses still relying on the aging legacy SPARC servers and wanting to modernize their infrastructure are migrating their Solaris to x86-based platforms.
+Also, businesses still relying on the outdated SPARC servers are migrating Solaris on x86 platforms to modernize their infrastructure for better efficiency.

 Installing Solaris on x86 Platform

-Here are some points to keep in mind while installing Solaris on the x86 platform:
+Here are some points to keep in mind while installing Solaris on x86 platform:

 Assumptions for Installations

-Verify whether x86 platform is compatible with Solaris OS before initiating the installation process.
-Check the compatibility on the Solaris Hardware Compatibility List (HCL).
-Also, check whether the system has a graphical (GUI) interface.
+Check if Solaris x86 is compatible before beginning the installation.
+Verify the compatibility on the Solaris Hardware Compatibility List (HCL).
+Also, check whether the system has a graphical interface (GUI).

 Basic System Requirements